Skip to main content

 Compositional Agent Loop+

-Build agent behaviors using standard Python while loops: call the LLM, check for tool calls, execute tools, resume with outputs.
-No framework-specific agent class needed — just Python control flow.
+Build agent behaviors using standard Python while loops: call the LLM, check for tool calls, execute tools, and resume with outputs.
+No framework-specific agent class is shown in the visible example; the pattern is standard Python control flow.

 Use Case:

-Creating a custom agent with specific error handling, fallback logic, and conditional tool execution that wouldn't fit into a rigid agent framework.
+Creating a custom agent with specific error handling, fallback logic, and conditional tool execution that would not fit into a rigid agent framework.

 Use Case: